todorpp/K8S/lab_03/README.md

 The mount path we can see in the code which is story folder in the working directory line 9     const filePath = path.join(__dirname, process.env.STORY_FOLDER, 'text.txt');

-So beneth the container we specify the path and the name:
+So beneath the container we specify the path and the name:
 volumeMounts:
   - mountPath: /app/story
     name: story-volume